New Versions of Gradient Temporal Difference Learning: Preliminaries

-Due to its generality, the convergence analyses of many RL algorithms rely on the ODE (ordinary differential equation) approach~\cite{bhatnagar2012stochastic,kushner2003stochastic}.
+Due to its generality, the convergence analysis of many RL algorithms rely on the ODE (ordinary differential equation) approach~\cite{bhatnagar2012stochastic,kushner2003stochastic}.
 It analyzes convergence of general stochastic recursions by examining stability of the associated ODE model based on the fact that the stochastic recursions with diminishing step-sizes approximate the corresponding ODEs in the limit.
-One of the most popular approach is based on the Borkar and Meyn theorem~\cite{borkar2000ode}.
-We now briefly introduce the Borkar and Meyn's ODE approach for analyzing convergence of the general stochastic recursions
+One of the most popular approaches is based on Borkar and Meyn theorem~\cite{borkar2000ode}.
+We briefly review Borkar and Meyn's ODE approach, which analyzes convergence of the general stochastic recursions

 where $f:{\mathbb R}^n \to {\mathbb R}^n$ is a nonlinear mapping.
-Basic technical assumptions are given below. \begin{assumption} $\,$\begin{enumerate} \item The mapping $f:{\mathbb R}^n \to {\mathbb R}^n$ is globally Lipschitz continuous and there exists a function $f_\infty:{\mathbb R}^n\to {\mathbb R}^n$ such that $\lim_{c\to \infty}\frac{f(c x)}{c}= f_\infty(x),\forall x \in {\mathbb R}^n$.
+Basic technical assumptions are given below. \begin{assumption} $\,$\begin{enumerate} \item The mapping $f:{\mathbb R}^n \to {\mathbb R}^n$ is globally Lipschitz continuous, and there exists a function $f_\infty:{\mathbb R}^n\to {\mathbb R}^n$ such that $\lim_{c\to \infty}\frac{f(c x)}{c}= f_\infty(x),\forall x \in {\mathbb R}^n$.

 \item The origin in ${\mathbb R}^n$ is an asymptotically stable equilibrium for the ODE $\dot \theta_t=f_\infty (\theta_t)$.